Fundamentals of Copyright

 Copyright is not the only law you have to be aware of when considering whether or not to use a work.
 Patents, trademarks, trade secrets, contracts, and other issues may provide an additional “layer of protection” beyond copyright.
 Download MP3 file.

-When making use of this page under the terms of the CC license, please include this form of attribution: "Used under a Creative Commons BY-NC-ND license from the Copyright Advisory Office of Columbia University, Kenneth D. Crews, director."
+When making use of this page under the terms of the CC license, please include this form of attribution: "Used under a Creative Commons BY-ND license from the Copyright Advisory Office of Columbia University, Kenneth D. Crews, director."
 If your needs for the material are outside the scope of the license, please consider fair use or simply asking us for permission.